strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.7.6 =
-* Added "Expired Members" option to the members list page to view members who don't have an active membership, but did in the past.
+* Added "Old Members" option to the members list page to view members who don't have an active membership, but did in the past.
+(Note that we don't differentiate between members who expired and who cancelled.)
 * Fixed bug where All Pages view in WP dashboard would sometimes redirect to the registration page if you had Theme My Login installed.
 * Setting startdate to NOW() when a user's level is changed via pmpro_changeMembershipLevel() usering a level ID... also when admin's manually change a user's level.
 This fixes issues with PMPro Series where users who were given a level this way appear to have a start date in 1970, etc.
 * Fixed bug with the pmpro_save_discount_code_level filter where -1 was being passed as the code_id for brand new codes.
+* The PayPal IPN Handler has been updated to process "subscr_cancel" messages from PayPal.
+This should cancel memberships in WP/PMPro when users or PayPal admins cancel a subscription at PayPal.
 * Updated "The ____ code has been applied to your order" message to it is wrapped for localization.
 * Now checking ICL_LANGUAGE_CODE instead of $_REQUEST['lang'] to support WPML using different language URL formats.
 * Unsetting $all_membership_levels[$user_id] at the bottom of pmpro_changeMembershipLevel().